bluedogtraining/guzzle-eway/README.md

 ### Send Payment

-Comman arguments are as defined in the [Eway API](http://www.eway.com.au/developers/api/direct-payments), except without the `eway` prefix.
+Command arguments are as defined in the [Eway API](http://www.eway.com.au/developers/api/direct-payments), except without the `eway` prefix.

 ```php